|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Posted 4:09PM CDT Monday: The last two runs of the GFS and Euro have kept the same general upper air pattern for Friday and Saturday.
 The concerns I have with the setup are the strength of the dynamics and the potential for limited instability.
 The low is shown rapidly deepening into Saturday - this would favor more rain and cloud cover, with very little instability to work with in the afternoon.
 If instability is realized, the forcing may be too strong for isolated supercells, instead favoring a squall line early in the day.
 Gulf SSTs, according to NOAA bouy data, have actually dropped in the past week.
 Immediately prior to the flow turning southwesterly aloft, a northwesterly flow pattern will have been in place over the Gulf for several days.
 This makes it improbable that we will get much moisture return in time for the arrival of the dynamics of the main event on Saturday.

 Friday still holds some potential in the Plains, with a sliver of weak instability still indicated by the GFS in western Oklahoma.
 However, wind fields may not be as strong on Friday afternoon to support much of a threat.
-Either way I have no plans to expedition in the Plains, as the threat level is below my 'extended range chase threshold' - and with parameters stronger on Saturday closer to St. Louis, I would likely not be able to make it back here in time to chase both days.
+Either way I have no plans to cover in the Plains, as the threat level is below my 'extended range chase threshold' - and with parameters stronger on Saturday closer to St. Louis, I would likely not be able to make it back here in time to observe storms both days.

 The GFS also continues to indicate a potential snow event on the back side of the low for parts of Kansas, Nebraska and Iowa.